Campus graduation ceremony August 10 celebrates 70 graduates in Class of 2014

 - 2009: Elizabeth King, Hitachi Data Systems Corporation

 - 2007: Drew Perkins, Infinera Corporation

 In addition to granting diplomas, CMU-SV will also celebrate exceptional students and alumni by conferring three awards:

-- Director’s Return on Education Award to recognize a student or alumnus who has successfully applied his Carnegie Mellon education to advancement in their careers thereby inspiring other students to do the same
+- Director’s Return on Education Award to recognize students and alumni who have successfully applied their Carnegie Mellon education to advancement in their careers, thereby inspiring other students to do the same

-- Outstanding Research Assistant Award to recognize a student who has contributed high-quality work to his area of research
+- Outstanding Research Assistant Award to recognize a student who has contributed high-quality work to an area of research

 The ceremony will be followed by a reception on the West Lawn.